hilasha2/candidate_genes/README.md

 Documentation of the way Chi2 was calculated can be found in this file:
 - Kaplan_Meier_Analysis.pdf

-And are based on this book:
+And is based on this book:
 Kleinbaum, D. G. (1998).
 Survival analysis, a self‐learning text. pg.
 82.

 The method for the Kaplan Meier calculation needs to be downloaded separately from: